DhanVidya/dhanvidya.github.io/_posts/2020-11-22-why-kindle-is-more-valuable.md

 ---

+> <i class="fa fa-book fa-lg"></i>
+>
+> “Sleep is good, he said, and books are better.” – George R.R.
+Martin

-Kindle is one of the most under rated investments you can make
+Kindle <i class="fas fa-tablet-alt">&nbsp;</i>  is one of the most under rated investments you can make.
+In this article we see why reading books is good and why Kindle should be your default way of reading books.

-<i class="fa fa-list-ul fa-lg space-right"></i> Index
+<i class="fa fa-list-ul fa-lg">&nbsp;</i> Index

 - [The Habit of book reading](#BookReading)
 - [Why E-Ink?](#WhyEInk)